ArcticEcho/DRG-BP-Mod-Manager/README.md

 If you'd like to integrate your BP mod into the manager, simply follow the steps below depending on the loading system you plan on using.

+_Note on integrating your UI into the manager: do not use a scrollbox as the parent container of your widget.
+The manager already nests your widget into a scrollbox for you._

 ## Native Loading System

 Assuming you've followed all the steps to get your BP mod ready for native loading: